Policy Priorities

 Learn More

 NAFSA advocates for increased federal funding to ensure U.S. colleges and universities can recruit global student talent and prepare graduates with the skills necessary for future workforce success.
-Congress passed a temporary government funding bill in late December 2024 to keep federal agencies funded at their current levels until March 14, 2025.
+Congress passed a continuing resolution in March 2025 to keep federal agencies funded at their current levels until September 30, 2025.

 Learn more